About the Festival

 The UNC/Greeley Jazz Festival continues a tradition of featuring some of the most prominent names in jazz today.
-An important goal of the festival is to bring artists to Colorado that are rarely or never heard in the region: In 2014 the Wayne Shorter Quartet and the Swingle Singers appeared at the festival for the first time ever.
+An important goal of the festival is to bring artists to Colorado that are rarely or never heard in the region: 2016 marked Joey Defrancesco's festival debut, and in 2014 the Wayne Shorter Quartet and the Swingle Singers appeared at the festival for the first time ever.
 The appearance by the Clayton-Hamilton Jazz Orchestra in 2007 was the group’s debut in the State of Colorado, the performance by the Vanguard Jazz Orchestra in 2004 was the group’s first appearance in Colorado in over 15 years, and the 2006 festival featured the Colorado debut of the Maria Schneider Orchestra.

 Other past artists at the UNC/Greeley Jazz Festival include Chick Corea, Chris Potter, The New York Voices, Dee Dee Bridgewater, the Mingus Big Band, Ahmad Jamal, The Real Group, Take 6, Stefon Harris & Blackout, Slide Hampton, Cedar Walton, Bob Mintzer, Gary Burton, Benny Golson, John Abercrombie, Vince Mendoza, Rufus Reid, Louie Bellson, Art Blakey, Michael Brecker, Dave Brubeck, Bobby McFerrin, McCoy Tyner, Kurt Elling, Nicholas Payton, Kenny Werner, Jim McNeely, and Kenny Garrett to name a few.
 For more information on this year’s featured artists, please visit the Featured Artists page.